InfoSecInnovations/concierge/CONTRIBUTING.md

 We welcome contributions of additional tests as there are many code paths still lacking coverage!

+We're having trouble getting the Shiny Playwright testing framework to play nicely with asynchronous functions, which is the reason those tests are skipped.
+We're not currently working on this, so it would be a great issue to tackle if you have some experience in this area: https://github.com/InfoSecInnovations/concierge/issues/42

 ## Pull Requests

 Once you're happy with your changes, please submit a Pull Request and we will review your contribution and accept it if it matches our guidelines and the goals of the project.